 Risk management isn’t as easy as getting an enterprise solution

 While risk management is embedded in credit union operations, an odd fact about all of the focus on risk is that each of these assessments have their own templates and independent processes.
-These independent risk assessments can make management and the board’s role in managing risk to be staggeringly difficult.
+These independent risk assessments can make management’s and the board’s role in managing risk staggeringly difficult.

 Although risk management is difficult, most credit union executives intuitively understand the need to identify and respond to risks.
 For example, most larger credit unions have a travel policy where not every executive will travel on the same airplane.
 This is a simple way of managing the risk of succession for the organization.
 The key elements are identifying threats (problem of loss of leadership), balancing against the possible loss that threat poses, and putting in a control to mitigate that loss (staggering airplane flights).
 These similar elements can be put into all of your risk assessments to help the organization make good decisions about risk.